nickls/co-founder-survey/README.md

   - They have tweeted positively about anarchist causes?
   - They have posted on HN and they were a real asshole?

-### Staffing

-* How do you think about paying employees?
-* How much equity should early employees be given?
-* How will you create growth opportunities for early employees?
-* An employee asks for a small loan of $2000.
-What do you do?
-* What are the most important parts of attracting and retaining great people?

 ### Credits
 H/T to my friend Gloria for crafting the original. 🕵🏼‍♀️

 ### License